The Ultimate In Birding Tours

 SOUTHWEST CHINA BIRDING TOUR: OVERVIEW

-Birdquest’s Southwest China birding tours comprise a special itinerary that focuses not only on the endemics and other good birds of Southwest China in Guangxi and Yunnan provinces and on Hainan Island but also features the many wonderful birds that visit the region’s famous photographic bird hides/blinds.
-Our Southwest China tour features Hainan, White-cheeked, Rufous-throated and Mountain Bamboo Partridges, Mrs Hume’s Pheasant, Hainan and Grey Peacock-Pheasants, Chinese Barbet, Blue-rumped, Blue-naped and Rusty-naped Pittas, Collared Treepie, Indochinese Green and White-winged Magpies, Collared and Burmese Mynas, Limestone and Hainan Leaf Warblers, Brown-winged, Eye-ringed and Rufous-headed Parrotbills, the recently-described Nonggang Babbler, Cachar Wedge-billed Babbler, ‘Hainan’ (or ‘Swinhoe’s’), Rufous-cheeked, White-speckled (or Biet’s), Blue-winged, Red-tailed and Spot-breasted Laughingthrushes, Scarlet-faced Liocichla, Black-breasted, Long-tailed and Himalayan Thrushes, Yellow-billed and Chinese Nuthatches, and many other great birds.
+Our Southwest China tour features Hainan, White-cheeked, Rufous-throated and Mountain Bamboo Partridges, Mrs Hume’s Pheasant, Hainan and Grey Peacock-Pheasants, Black-faced Spoonbill, Blue-breasted Quail, the wonderful Spoon-billed Sandpiper, Eastern Grass Owl, the rare Pale-capped Pigeon, Chinese Barbet, Blue-rumped, Blue-naped and Rusty-naped Pittas, Collared Treepie, Indochinese Green and White-winged Magpies, Collared and Burmese Mynas, Limestone and Hainan Leaf Warblers, Brown-winged, Eye-ringed and Rufous-headed Parrotbills, the recently-described Nonggang Babbler, Cachar Wedge-billed Babbler, ‘Hainan’ (or ‘Swinhoe’s’), Rufous-cheeked, White-speckled (or Biet’s), Blue-winged, Red-tailed and Spot-breasted Laughingthrushes, Scarlet-faced Liocichla, Black-breasted, Long-tailed and Himalayan Thrushes, Yellow-billed and Chinese Nuthatches, and many other great birds.
+We will even visit an area where the relatively recently described Naung Mung Scimitar Babbler has been discovered in western Yunnan!

 The huge and varied country that is China boasts an extraordinary bird list of over 1300 species.
 Since 1984, Birdquest has developed a series of comprehensive China birding tours to find a vast majority of the endemics and specialities, but in a country that is so large, and with so many scattered specialities, there is always more to see.

-Our Southwest China birding tour starts off on the subtropical island of Hainan.
-Our major targets on the island include Hainan Partridge and Hainan Peacock-Pheasant (both now regularly seen from hides/blinds at feeding stations at Jianfengling) plus Chinese Barbet, Hainan (or Swinhoe’s) Laughingthrush and Hainan Leaf Warbler.
+Moving to the mountains of the southwest, our major targets include Hainan Partridge and Hainan Peacock-Pheasant (both now regularly seen from hides/blinds at feeding stations at Jianfengling), plus Chinese Barbet, Hainan (or Swinhoe’s) Laughingthrush and Hainan Leaf Warbler.
 A supporting cast of important specialities includes Ratchet-tailed Treepie, Rufous-cheeked Laughingthrush and Yellow-billed Nuthatch.

 Next, our journey will take us to the rarely-visited Guangxi province in southwestern China.
 Here, at the Nonggang National Nature Reserve on the borders of Vietnam, we will be looking for the relatively recently described endemic Nonggang Babbler, as well as Blue-rumped Pitta, the striking White-winged Magpie and Limestone Leaf Warbler.